Adithiya1111/CodeAlpha_NetworkSniffer/README.md

 And the response:

 Src: 8.8.8.8 | Dst: 192.168.1.5 | Proto: UDP | Payload: ...

+🧠 Key Skills and Knowledge You'll Gain
+1. How Network Communication Works
+Understand the structure of network packets (Ethernet, IP, TCP/UDP).

+Learn how data moves from one computer to another via the internet or local network.

+2. Using Python for Network Programming
+Work with libraries like scapy and socket to capture and inspect real-time traffic.

+Learn to write scripts that interact with low-level network protocols.

+3. Packet Analysis
+Identify key packet fields: source/destination IPs, ports, payloads, and protocol types.

+Learn the difference between protocols like TCP, UDP, ICMP, etc.

+4. Network Security Fundamentals
+See how unencrypted data can be inspected on a network.

+Gain insight into how intrusion detection systems (IDS) and packet sniffers work.

+Understand how hackers might capture sensitive data and how to defend against it.

+5. Debugging and Monitoring Network Issues
+Use packet data to troubleshoot connection problems.

+Spot irregular or suspicious traffic patterns.

+🧰 Practical Experience
+By doing this task, you’ll:

+Build your own mini-Wireshark in Python.

+See live packet data as it travels across your network.

+Strengthen your understanding of network layers from theory to code.

 Need to Install: pip install scapy